-- J. Effective Date of Special Pays All special pay shall be effective the first full pay period following certification and verification as approved by the Chief of Police or designee.
+- J. Retention Pay For non-sworn employees in the bargaining unit with at least twenty (20) years of experience working in a law enforcement department who do not qualify for Longevity Pay in Subsection I above (either because they have not worked for the City or in the same classification for twenty (20) years or more), they shall receive Retention pay at five percent (5%) of the base hourly rate.
+If the employee subsequently qualifies for Longevity Pay as defined in Subsection I above, they shall no longer qualify for Retention Payrcity28]. - pay period following certification and verification as approved by the Chief of Police or designee.
 All pays in this section are considered special pays and shall be included as part of the regular rate of pay for the purposes of calculating overtime.
-All pays not in this section are not considered special pays and are not included in the regular rate of pay for purposes of calculating overtime, except On-Call Court Time (Article IX(B)(3)(b)) and Cancelled Subpoenas (Article IX(B)(3)(c)) which shall be calculated into the regular rate of pay at base hourly rate, but not reported to PERS as special compensation. - K. No Pyramiding/Compounding of Special Pay Each special pay is a percentage of that employee's base hourly rate of pay and shall not be counted towards the value of any other special pay. - L. Nurse Pay Employees in the classification of Detention Shift Supervisor, who possess a Nurse certification, pursuant to the Nurse classification job description, shall receive five percent (5%) of their base hourly rate, for so long as they possess the Nursing Degree or certification.
+All pays not in this section are not considered special pays and are not included in the regular rate of pay for purposes of calculating overtime, except On-Call Court Time (Article IX(B)(3)(b)) and Cancelled Subpoenas (Article IX(B)(3)(c)) which shall be calculated into the regular rate of pay at base hourly rate, but not reported to PERS as special compensation. - No Pyramiding/Compounding of Special Pay Each special pay is a percentage of that employee's base hourly rate of pay and shall not be counted towards the value of any other special pay. - M. Nurse Pay Employees in the classification of Detention Shift Supervisor, who possess a Nurse certification, pursuant to the Nurse classification job description, shall receive five percent (5%) of their base hourly rate, for so long as they possess the Nursing Degree or certification [City29][r30][City31][City32].